-Summer Lunch at the Library will only be successful if the children and families in your community know about the program.
 CDE lists all summer meal sites in California on its website.
 This information is also available through the National Hunger Hotline, a toll-free phone number families can call to locate food assistance (1-866-3 HUNGRY or 1-866-348-6479).
 This service is also available to Spanish speakers at 1-877-842-6273.
-Your meal provider may also conduct outreach to families and more outreach is better.
+Meal sponsors may also conduct outreach to families.
+The more outreach the better.
 It is also important to note that library meal sites are required to display information about their lunch service in a manner visible to the public.